High-dimensional linear regression inference via $\ell^2$ weak convergence: Introduction

 \section{Introduction}

-We develop a new framework for establishing the asymptotic normality of estimators of high-dimensional parameters via weak convergence in the Hilbert space $\ell^2$, thereby enabling the use of standard asymptotic tools for broad classes of continuous functionals.
-Existing results typically assume fixed sparsity, namely that the number of non-zero coefficients does not grow, or restrict attention to low-dimensional linear functionals.
-We relax these restrictions and allow the sparsity level to diverge; in particular, the number of non-zero coefficients of small magnitude may increase with the sample size.
-For clarity of exposition, we focus on linear regression with independent and identically distributed (i.i.d.) sub-Gaussian covariates and errors.
+We develop a new framework for establishing the asymptotic normality of estimators for high-dimensional regression coefficients in the linear model via weak convergence of probability measures on the Hilbert space $\ell^2$, thereby enabling the use of standard asymptotic tools for broad classes of continuous functionals.
+As applications, we develop a global test for finitely many linear hypotheses and, via a Scheff\'{e}-type approach, simultaneous inference for infinitely many linear hypotheses, yielding both global tests and confidence bands for the regression function.
+Existing results typically assume fixed sparsity, namely that the number of nonzero coefficients does not grow, or restrict attention to low-dimensional linear functionals.
+We relax these restrictions and allow the sparsity level to diverge; in particular, the number of nonzero coefficients of small magnitude may increase with the sample size.
+For clarity of exposition, we focus on linear regression with independent and identically distributed (i.i.d.) sub-Gaussian covariates and errors, and defer all proofs to the final section.

 Numerous methods for high-dimensional sparse estimation have been proposed, including the least absolute shrinkage and selection operator (lasso)~\citep{tibshirani1996}, the adaptive lasso~\citep{zou2006}, the Dantzig selector~\citep{candes2007dantzig}, and losses with nonconvex penalties such as the smoothly clipped absolute deviation and the minimax concave penalty~\citep{fan2001,zhang2010}.
 Foundational results include oracle inequalities and support-recovery guarantees~\citep{bickel2009simultaneous,wainwright2009}.
-On the inferential side, post-selection procedures have been analyzed~\citep{belloni2013least}; separately, two-step estimators for stochastic process models have been developed~\citep{fujimori2026two}; and de-biasing methods yield asymptotically normal estimators of low-dimensional functionals~\citep{zhangzhang2014,vandegeer2014,javanmard2014}.
+On the inferential side, post-selection procedures have been analyzed~\citep{belloni2013least}; separately, two-step estimators for stochastic process models have been developed~\citep{fujimori2026two}; and de-biasing methods yield asymptotically normal estimators for low-dimensional functionals~\citep{zhangzhang2014,vandegeer2014,javanmard2014}.